datastax/starlight-for-rabbitmq/README.md

 ./pulsar-rabbitmq-gw/target/pulsar-rabbitmq-gw-${version}.nar
 ```

-### Running Pulsar RabbitMQ as a standalone executable jar
+### Running Starlight for RabbitMQ as a standalone executable jar

 1. Set the URLs of the Pulsar brokers and the ZooKeeper configuration store in a configuration file.
 Eg:
    ```properties